 If you think you have this down, hop over to my next post “Budgeting Monthly Expenses: What’s Left Over” to see the 3rd part of the series and know what to do at the end of the month with whatever you have or don’t have!

 Subscribe and Get my Free Menu Planning Kit!

-By signing up for the Thrifty Little Mom weekly email, you'll get this FREE printable Menu Planning Kit plus get access to new content, news, exclusive giveaways and exclusive free printables sent straight to your inbox!
+By signing up for the Thrifty Little Mom weekly email, you'll get this FREE printable Menu Planning Kit plus get access to new content, news, giveaways and exclusive free printables sent straight to your inbox!